evanphx/eventd-rfc/README.md

   * Easy to implement
 * Highly visible, extremely well integrated already

+#### What's wrong with rsyslog

+* Using structured logging is cumbersome
+* Difficult to configure
+  * Undesirable config file format

+#### What's good about rsyslog

+* High performance implementation
+* Lots of plugins to route data to various places
+* "A standard" amongst ops folks
+* Reliable sending via RELP
+* Exposes json data about logs

 #### Why not systemd-journal

 * Few people using it for centralization